NiallNiall/nativesockets/README.md

 # Native Sockets

-A quick app playing around with websockets and midi from Traktor

-Needs Traktor (obviously) and Node
+A quick app playing around with websockets and midi from Traktor Needs Traktor (obviously) and Node

+Drop me a line if your having any questions

-### Steps
+### Command Line Steps
 * Download node
 * Clone this repo
 * npm install
-* npm start .....
-See below
+* npm start (See below for arguments)

+### Traktor Installation Steps
-Waiting to receive a Midi message from the BeatPhase in Traktor Select a virtual MIDI device named Phonode Midi
+The script is waiting to receive a Midi message from the BeatPhase in Traktor
+* Select a virtual MIDI device named Phonode Midi
 * Add out > Deck Common > Beat Phase
 * Send PitchBend to Ch.11 Pitchbend